Beyond School: Building a School of the Future

 WHAT a person learns varies wildly based on where they are in the world.

-French is essential where I live in Canada.
-Less so where I live in Guatemala.
+French is essential when one lives in Canada.
+Less so if they live in Guatemala.

 WHAT a person learns is highly variable depending on when in their lifespan they are learning.